confidential-containers/confidentialcontainers.org/content/en/docs/architecture/trust-model/trust-model.md

 Confidential Containers maps pods to confidential VMs, meaning that everything inside a pod is within an enclave.
 In addition to the workload pod, the guest also contains helper processes and daemons to setup and control the pod.
-These include the `kata-agent`, and guest components as described in the architecture section.
+These include the `kata-agent` and guest components as described in the architecture section.

 More specifically, the guest is defined as four components.
 - Guest firmware